-Grab a rare opportunity to listen to and interact with the best industry professionals!
-BLON Talks are aimed towards common traits of video games and animation.
+Grab a rare opportunity to listen to and interact with the top professionals in the industry!
+BLON Industry Talks are aimed at common areas of video games and animation.
 Our guests will speak about storytelling, world building and art development for video games, and what inspired them to choose this unique medium.
-They will help you explore animation and games distribution world and success stories behind internationally renowned VR experiences.
-We hope that the speakers' experience and insights will inspire others to step into this world in which everyone can become a creator.
-Facebook event https://fb.me/e/3hgG2e62H (2021)
+They will explore the worlds of animation and game distribution, and reveal the success stories behind internationally renowned VR experiences.
+We hope that the speakers' experiences and insights will inspire others to step into this world, in which everyone can become a creator.

 Branching narratives are easy to understand, but what happens when games start telling emergent stories by themselves?
 Petter introduces a number of approaches for telling dynamic stories, from the perspective of both narrative and systemic design.
 The talk aims to present practical and usable designs based on real use cases.